alexeilebedev/openacr/README.md

 For records that have only one hash access path defined for them, amc generates a GetOrCreate function which is a convenient way to force creation of an element when you know its key.

-### Tpool: singly linked free-list

-*UNDER CONSTRUCTION*.

-This pool type only supports fixed-size allocation. free elements are stored in a singly linked list. if the list is empty, tpool uses the base allocator (or the namespace default allocator) to fulfill the request. the free list can be refilled with reservemem.
-This is the fastest allocator, because it only takes a couple of instructions to peel a free element off of the free list.

 ### Upptr:

 *UNDER CONSTRUCTION*.